 Photo Credits (1.
 Creative commons / 2.
 Creative commons)

 What is a Quartz Movement?

 As we have mentioned above, Quartz is defined as a watch that gets its power from an internal battery.
 Quartz watches are very reliable, renowned for being accurate, and aside from battery replacements, require very little maintenance to keep them functional.

-Broadly speaking, Quartz watches are often better value than other watch types as they have less intricate parts and have the battery in place of some of the other mechanisms.
+Broadly speaking, Quartz watches are often of better value than other watch types as they have less intricate parts and have the battery in place of some of the other mechanisms.